 When: First and Third and Fifth Thursday evenings each month from 7pm

-More information: email@example.com for the rehearsal location.
-Alternatively, check out our Facebook page and website AWMC website.
+More information: email: CD.email@example.com for the rehearsal location.
+Alternatively, check out our Facebook page and AWMC website for information about our online activities.

 The House provides a range of childcare, courses and activities for both Defence and Civilian families.
 They are a registered childcare provider and provide various childcare options including occasional care, kinder and playgroup.
-All families wishing to utilise the childcare are required pay the annual membership fee of $20.
+All families wishing to utilise the childcare are required pay the annual membership fee of $10.
 Other activities are available at member and non-member rates such as courses, yoga and craft groups.
+To find out about their online activities follow them on Facebook.

 Where: Wattle Road, North Bandiana Barracks (directly opposite the Military Post Office)